“We don’t want strangers taking care of Mom!”

 In particularly difficult scenarios, an aging parent may have given two (or more) children joint powers of attorney, meaning they must both (all) approve of any decisions made on their parent’s behalf before they can legally be carried out.
 Another conundrum occurs when one child is given medical POA and another is given financial POA.
 Essentially, the sibling in charge of health decisions must still receive approval from the sibling who controls the parent’s finances to fund any changes in care.
 Both these arrangements highlight the importance of carefully considering POA designations.

-If a parent’s POA selections are not allowing for the provision of quality care and prudent financial management, and the parent is not mentally competent to change their POA designations, then the only option is to seek legal guardianship of the parent.
+If a parent’s POA selections do not allow for the provision of quality care and prudent financial management, and the parent is not mentally competent to change their POA designations, then the only option is to seek legal guardianship of the parent.
 Guardianship can be a long, expensive and trying process for families to go through, but it is often required to cut through difficult family dynamics and provide proper care for an aging loved one.
 Guardianship may also be necessary for an incompetent parent who never obtained any POA documents.

 Primary Caregivers Should Obtain a Caregiving Contract

 When one adult child steps up to care for their aging parent(s), it is usually under the assumption that the arrangement is temporary.
 All too often, permanent and/or long-term plans aren’t put in place, leaving this family member at a serious disadvantage.
-Missed days of work and the costs of incontinence care products, food, and transportation to doctor’s appointments all add up.
+Missed days of work and the costs of incontinence care products, food and transportation to doctor’s appointments all add up.
 What was initially a short-term offer for help can turn into a months-long or even years-long obligation.
-A caregiver’s own health and financial situation can rapidly decline.
+A caregiver’s own health and financial situation can decline rapidly.
 Without any guarantee of payment or reimbursement, many are left in worse shape than their aging parents and with no savings left for their own retirement once caregiving ends.

 This is where a personal care agreement comes in handy.
 Most people believe that caregiving should be done out of love, and it often is.
 Self-interested siblings often cling to this notion and use it to guilt caregiving siblings into continuing their work unpaid.
 However, the depth of a caregiver’s feelings for their care recipient doesn’t change the fact that they are providing a very expensive service entirely for free.
 Drawing up a contractual agreement is an excellent idea for family caregivers who need to be compensated to avoid running their own lives into the ground.
 This agreement stipulates the exact services the family caregiver will provide and the compensation that they will receive from their care recipient.